ElektraInitiative/libelektra/doc/tutorials/specification.md

 If misconfiguration occurs, you can easily look at the default specification or reapply it to start over.

-If you mount the specification with an absolute path (e.g. by using `` `pwd` `` in scripts), like it was done for defining the specification with `kbd`, the file gets changed directly.
+If you mount the specification with an absolute path (e.g. by using `` `pwd` `` in scripts), like it was done for defining the specification with `kdb`, the file gets changed directly.
-If `` `pwd` `` refers to the installation directory of the application, this would be totally fine, but if this is done during installation and `` `pwd` `` refers to the source directory, the source specification would be modified via `kdb set spec:/...` calls.
+If `` `pwd` `` refers to the installation directory of the application, this would be totally fine, but if this is done during development and `` `pwd` `` refers to the source directory, the source specification would be modified via `kdb set spec:/...` calls.

 First we have to unmount our original configuration file we just created: